Ag Literacy Week

 - Invite a Kindergarten-2nd grade classroom to participate with you.
 Let them know that the program takes about 30 minutes with the students start to finish.

-- Register and give your $10 donation per classroom to cover the Ag Literacy Week book to be read and donated to the classroom library through this registration form
+- Register and give your $10 donation per classroom to cover the Ag Literacy Week book to be read and donated to the classroom library through the registration form

 - teacher email